Guaranteed Departure Based on Minimum of 2 Passengers with Sunday Arrival in Hanoi

 Hoi An, a picturesque riverside town, was one of South East Asia's major international ports during the 17th, 18th and 19th centuries.
 This walking tour includes many of the town's highlights.
 Visit the Japanese Covered Bridge, constructed in 1593 by the Japanese community to link the town with the Chinese quarters across the stream.
 Near the bridge is Sa Huynh Museum which houses exhibitions from the earliest period of Hoi An's history.
 Wander into the Tran Family Chapel, a 200 year old house built for worshipping ancestors.
 Visit Phuoc Kien Assembly Hall, a Chinese pagoda built around 1690 and enlarged in 1900.
 It is typical of the Chinese clans in the Hoi An area and is dedicated to Thien Hau Thanh Mau, the Goddess of the Sea and Protector of Sailors and Fishermen.
 Also enter into a Lantern Making Workshop to see how the frame is made and the silk cloth put onto the lantern.

-Hoi An - Danang - Saigon by air (B)
+Day 6 Hoi An - Danang - Saigon (B)

 By vehicle from Hoi An to Danang